 Clutter in hallways and on stairs can be a real tripping hazard.
 Clear all of these from walkways and ensure any mats or rugs that are laid have an adequate non-slip backing.
 Make sure the edges are not crumpled or sticking up, as you can easily catch your foot, and trip.

 If you have a dog or cat there is a good chance you have been startled by your beloved pet suddenly being by your feet as you go to walk.
 Putting a bell on the collar or changing it to something brightly coloured can help you spot them.

-Tips for preventing a fall in the garden:
+Tips for preventing falls in the garden:

-The keen gardeners among you, or those who enjoy sitting outside a lot should definitely inspect the garden as well as inside the home.
+The keen gardeners among you, or those who enjoy sitting outside a lot, should definitely inspect the garden as well as inside the home.
 It is worth looking at whether the paths and walkways around your home are uneven.
 If you have cracked or broken paving slabs it is worth getting these replaced to make the ground more even.
 Railings can be a great addition to ensure you keep balanced and are supported whilst walking.
 Grab rails can be used inside the home too.

 Things to consider having around in case of a fall:

 Items such as blankets and pillows that can be strategically placed at low levels around the home can be incredibly useful if you find yourself unable to get up following a fall.
 We lose body heat quickly when not moving so these can be used to keep you warm and comfortable whilst waiting for assistance after pressing your pendant alarm.
 Items of clothing can be rolled up and placed under the head to support if cushions are out of reach.
 Keeping bottles of water at lower levels around the property can also be vital for keeping you hydrated whilst waiting for assistance.

 How to get help if you have fallen: